rogerbinns/apsw/doc/install.rst

 --------------------

-This is the recommendation for packagers such as Linux and BSD distributions, who want APSW to use the system shared library.
+This is the recommendation for packagers such as Linux and BSD distributions, who want APSW to use the system shared SQLite library.

 * Use the source file from `github releases
   <https://github.com/rogerbinns/apsw/releases>`__.
 Note you should